apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 ### Create missed partitions

 Try to create partitions for partitioned topic.
-The partitions of partition topic has to be created, can be used by repair partitions when topic auto creation is disabled
+The partitions of partition topic have to be created, can be used by repair partitions when topic auto creation is disabled

 #### pulsar-admin